xenetis/restful-api-jwt-php-server/README.md

-# RESTFUL PHP API Backend
+# RESTFUL PHP API Backend with JWT Authentification

 This is a simple Restfull PHP API Backend.